Ravnur-Inc/ams-api-replacement-demo-app/docs/data-migration.md

 ## Get AMS credentials

-1. Open Azure Portal and navigate to the AMS account that need to be migrated.
+1. Open the Azure Portal and navigate to the AMS account that needs to be migrated.

 2. Navigate to API Access.
       ![Console credentials](img/data-migration-select-api.png)